 If the need for a related service is suspected, the evaluation must be planned in an ARD.
 Related services include transportation and such developmental, corrective, and other support services as are required to assist a child with a disability to benefit from special education.

 When the ARD/IEP committee needs to determine if a student needs a specialized communication device to benefit from the special education services, the ARD/IEP committee can request an evaluation from the Assistive Technology Team.
 The communication device may be needed to support oral or written communication and may include instructional software.

-Assistive technology as a supplementary aide and/or services is when a student has been determined to be in need of some type of assistive technology based upon assessment.
-This recommended technology can be made by any number of sources such as the diagnostician, vision teacher, teacher, speech language pathologist, OT/PT, deaf educator, or Assistive Technology Team member.
+Assistive technology as a supplementary aide and/or service is when a student has been determined to be in need of some type of assistive technology based upon the assessment.
+This recommended technology can be made by any number of sources such as the diagnostician, vision teacher, teacher, speech-language pathologist, OT/PT, deaf educator, or Assistive Technology Team member.
 The student uses the technology without direct services by the provider although periodic consultative services may be recommended.

 GISD audiologists assist in program placement and recommendations for hearing impaired students as a member of the educational team.
 They recommend amplification devices such as personal hearing aids, providing and monitoring of FM listening systems and other assistive listening devices.
 The audiologists are responsible for training on hearing conservation and hearing impairments to school personnel, students, and parents.